-[I’m reading this book in seven sections, and so far I have read one.
-I always write about each section before reading on, so I never know what will be coming next.]
+[I decided to read this book in seven sections.
+I always wrote about each section before reading on, so I never knew what would be coming next.]

 27 August 2017